Chapter 1:

 “Does it really hurt for you to talk about these things?
 Do you even worry about how I feel when you go out there?”

-“I think about you every day,” he admitted.
+“I think about you every day,” he replied.
 “Now, we should be going.”

-“You’re never good with talking about your feelings.”
+“You’re never good at talking about your feelings.”

 “You are asking for a lot from me.”

 A shotgun blast roared upon Gabriel’s entrance into the next street.
-While the parked car in front of him absorbed the spray, the rest missed him by a hair’s length as he ducked behind cover.
-Celeste slid toward Gabriel to check if he was wounded, relieved that he wasn’t.
+While the parked car in front of him absorbed the spray, the rest missed him by a hair’s length as he ducked behind a parked car.
+Celeste slid toward Gabriel to check if he was wounded, finding relief when he wasn’t.

 “G—Gabe, is that you?”
 Johnny raised his voice.